 Relational Databases identify the relations among the information stored across many different data tables.
 They ease the operations in Excel whenever we have to work with a large number of datasets in multiple worksheets.
 The relational database helps us to quickly look for and pull out certain information.
 It can display the same data values in several ways.
 In this article, we’ll show you the step-by-step procedures to Create a Relational Database in Excel.

 Here, we’ll first establish 2 Tables.
 And then, we’ll form the relationship between the tables.
-Therefore, follow the steps carefully to Create a Relational Database in Excel.
+Therefore, follow the steps carefully to create a database that is relational in Excel.

 STEP 1: Build a Primary Table

-- First, open an Excel worksheet and input your information like it’s shown in the below image.
+- First, open an Excel worksheet and input your information like the below image.

 NOTE: You can’t keep an entire row or an entire column blank.
 It may result in errors in the table.